 They have unique adaptations to protect themselves from predators and threats.

 They are known to form mutualistic relationships with other species to reduce the risk of predation.
 For example, they forage together with hornbills.
 The hornbills warn them of approaching danger, and in turn, the hornbills catch the flying insects that are disturbed by the mongoose.
 They have also shown adaptations to their nervous systems that make them relatively immune from snakes with neurotoxic venom.

 Despite its small size, the dwarf mongoose is carnivorous.

 It consumes small rodents, reptiles, young birds, eggs, termites, locusts, beetles, grubs, larvae, and spiders.
 Fruit might also be included in its diet.
 Most of the day is spent looking for food among the brush, leaves, and rocks.

 Where does the dwarf mongoose live?

 Mongooses are found in most parts of Africa.
-They can be found in a variety of habitats, including forests and semiarid areas.
+They can be found in a variety of habitats ranging from forests and woodlands to semi-arid areas.